 - i.
 Cash flows- all inflows/outflows with respect to liquidity - ii.
 Daily LCR - iii.
 Receivable statement for stock availability - iv.
-Monitoring of ISIN issuances (within a cap of 12 ISIN in maturing FY) - v.
+Monitoring of ISIN issuances (within the regulatory cap for maturing ISINs in a FY) - v.
 Quarterly Repayment track to avoid bulkiness in a particular quarter - vi.
 Concentration risk - vii.
 All in cost analysis of borrowings etc.